alpacon

 Notes on servers

-Users can leave a note to a server so that they can memorize some details about it.
-Notes can be private or pinned.
+Users can leave notes on a server to record specific details or information.
+Notes can be marked as either private or pinned.

 Making a note